Why Your High-Control Religious Upbringing Left You Feeling Starved for Love

 Characteristics of an Adult Who Experienced Childhood Emotional Neglect

-Folks who were raised in authoritarian religious environments will often experience 1 or more of the following characteristics to varying degrees:
+Folks who were raised in authoritarian religious homes will often experience one or more of the following characteristics to varying degrees:

 The Importance of Love in Psychological Development